60-day money-back on any purchase

 All Posts / Articles / Course Strategy & Management /

-How to Be More Consistent in Golf: 13 Actionable Tips & Drills for Better Scores
+How to Be More Consistent in Golf: 13 Actionable Tips & Drills to Unlock Consistency

-I love shooting a 73, but following it up with an 83 is annoying.
-Can you relate?
-Maybe you broke 100 once and can’t seem to do it again; maybe you play the front nine 2 over and the back nine 10 over.
+Perhaps you’ve broken 100 once but can’t seem to do it again, or maybe you play the front nine 2 over and the back nine 10 over.

-How to become consistent in golf is the dream of every golf enthusiast.
+Consistency in golf is the dream of every enthusiast.

-I’ll show you what it takes to become a more consistent player, why inconsistency creeps on you, and what you can do to get your game to be relatively the same from one day to the next.
+This article will show you what it takes to become a more consistent player, why inconsistency creeps in, and what you can do to keep your game steady from one day to the next.

 How to Become Consistent in Golf (Key Takeaways)

-To become consistent in golf, you need certain skills and information.
-Although I’ll dive into each of these important points in more depth below, here are some key takeaways about being more consistent in golf.
+To become consistent in golf, you need certain skills and knowledge.
+Here are some key takeaways for achieving consistency in your game:

-• Incorporate technology into your golf practice routine; it’s motivating and helps you achieve results faster.
+• Incorporate Technology: Incorporate technology into your golf practice routine; it’s motivating and helps you achieve results faster.

-• Check on grip consistency, which is often more important than grip position.
+• Check Grip Consistency: Check on grip consistency, which is often more important than grip position.

-• Rhythm and tempo should be nearly the same every time, regardless of the club you have in your hand.
+• Maintain Rhythm and Tempo: Rhythm and tempo should be nearly the same every time, regardless of the club you have in your hand.

-• Always use a pre-shot routine, develop it through practice, and stick to it.
+• Use a Pre-shot Routine: Always use a pre-shot routine, develop it through practice, and stick to it.

-• Focus on clubface angle at impact and how that is controlled by your wrists.
+• Focus on Clubface Angle: Focus on clubface angle at impact and how that is controlled by your wrists.
 Having some flexion in the lead wrist can help deliver the club square each time.

-• Incorporate your larger muscles into your golf swing; shoulder and hip rotation can keep your swing more consistent.
+• Engage Larger Muscles: Incorporate your larger muscles into your golf swing; shoulder and hip rotation can keep your swing more consistent.

 Take a 2-minute Quiz and Step Up Your Game!